-The risks of an investment in a CDO depend largely on the quality and type of the collateral and the tranche of the CDO in which the Funds invest.
+The risks of an investment in a CDO depend largely on the quality and type of the collateral and the tranche of the CDO in which a Fixed Income Fund invests.
 Normally, CBOs, CLOs and other CDOs are privately offered and sold, and thus are not registered under the securities laws.
 As a result, there may be a limited secondary market for investments in CDOs and such investments may be illiquid.
-In addition to the risks associated with debt instruments (e.g., interest rate risk and credit risk), CDOs carry additional risks including, but not limited to: (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments; (ii) the quality of the collateral may decline in value or default; (iii) the possibility that a Fund may invest in CDOs that are subordinate to other classes of the issuer's securities; and (iv) the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or unexpected investment results.
+In addition to the risks associated with debt instruments (e.g., interest rate risk and credit risk), CDOs carry additional risks including, but not limited to: (i) the possibility that distributions from collateral securities will not be adequate to make interest or other payments; (ii) the quality of the collateral may decline in value or default; (iii) the possibility that a Fixed Income Fund may invest in CDOs that are subordinate to other classes of the issuer's securities; and (iv) the complex structure of the security may not be fully understood at the time of investment and may produce disputes with the issuer or unexpected investment results.

-A Fund may invest in CDOs (including CLOs and CBOs) and other structured products (see "Structured Products and Structured Notes Risk") sponsored or managed by, or otherwise affiliated with, the Adviser or related parties of the Adviser.
-Such investments may include investments in debt or equity interests issued of the CDO or structured product as well as investments purchased on the secondary market, and a Fund may invest in any tranche of the CDO or structured product, including an equity tranche.
+A Fixed Income Fund may invest in CDOs (including CLOs and CBOs) and other structured products (see "Structured Products and Structured Notes Risk") sponsored or managed by, or otherwise affiliated with, the Adviser or related parties of the Adviser.
+Such investments may include investments in debt or equity interests issued of the CDO or structured product as well as investments purchased on the secondary market, and a Fixed Income Fund may invest in any tranche of the CDO or structured product, including an equity tranche.

-Collateralized Mortgage Obligations (CMOs) and Multiclass Pass-Through Securities.
+Collateralized Mortgage Obligations and Multiclass Pass-Through Securities.
 CMOs are debt obligations collateralized by mortgage loans or mortgage pass-through securities.
-CMOs may be collateralized by Ginnie Mae, Fannie Mae, or Freddie Mac certificates, but also may be collateralized by whole loans or private mortgage pass-through securities (such collateral is collectively hereinafter referred to as "Mortgage Assets").
+CMOs may be collateralized by Government National Mortgage Association ("Ginnie Mae"), Federal National Mortgage Association ("Fannie Mae"), or Federal Home Loan Mortgage Corporation ("Freddie Mac") certificates, but also may be collateralized by whole loans or private mortgage pass-through securities (such collateral is collectively hereinafter referred to as "Mortgage Assets").
 Mortgage Assets may be collateralized by commercial or residential uses.
 Multiclass pass-through securities are equity interests in a trust composed of Mortgage Assets.
-Payments of principal of and interest on the Mortgage Assets, and any reinvestment income thereon, may require the Funds to pay debt service on the CMOs or make scheduled distributions on the multiclass pass-through securities.
-CMOs may be issued by an agency, instrumentality or sponsored corporation of the U.S. Government ("Federal Agency"), or by private originators of, or investors in, mortgage loans, including savings and loan associations, mortgage pass-through securities may elect to be treated as a REMIC.
+Payments of principal of and interest on the Mortgage Assets, and any reinvestment income thereon, may require the Fixed Income Funds to pay debt service on the CMOs or make scheduled distributions on the multiclass passthrough securities.
+CMOs may be issued by an agency, instrumentality or sponsored corporation of the U.S. government ("Federal Agency"), or by private originators of, or investors in, mortgage loans, including savings and loan associations, mortgage banks, commercial banks, investment banks and special purpose subsidiaries of the foregoing.
+The issuer of a series of mortgage pass-through securities may elect to be treated as a REMIC.
 REMICs include governmental and/or private entities that issue a fixed pool of mortgages secured by an interest in real property.
 REMICs are similar to CMOs in that they issue multiple classes of securities, but unlike CMOs, which are required to be structured as debt securities, REMICs may be structured as indirect ownership interests in the underlying assets of the REMICs themselves.
 Although CMOs and REMICs differ in certain respects, characteristics of CMOs described below apply in most cases to REMICs, as well.